DIY Children’s Room Door Letters: Craft Challenge #1

 - Cocktail sticks

-- I began by spray painting the wooden letters with spray paint from Pinty Plus.
+- I began by spray painting the wooden letters with spray paint.
 This was a super quick job and was done in no time but the tricky part was trying to decide how to cover each letter.

 - For the girls door signs, I made fabric flowers from lots of leftover felt I had and paper flowers to cover their letters.
 The girls LOVE pink so I also used some artificial flowers left over from a friend’s wedding too as I didn’t have quite enough felt.
 The felt flowers were much easier to make then I expected.
 Here is a tutorial that I used but the easiest one I made was to roll some felt (about 2 inches wide) up into a tight roll.
 Glue (with a glue gun) the end of the felt to seal the roll.
 Cut into the roll of felt, half way down and pull out to separate the pieces and make a flower shape.